CenterDevice/ceres/docs/ceres.1.md

   -o, --output *output*
   : Selects output format.
 The default is *human*.
 Available options are *human* and *json*.

+  --yes-i-really-really-mean-it
+  : Don't ask for confirmation and terminate instances immediately.

 # SHELL COMPLETION